 Anabolic steroids are classified as class 3 compounds in the U.S. and can only be used as prescription medications.
 They are classified as class C compounds in the UK and are also prescription meds.

-It is to note that neither of these chemicals are dietary supplements and should not be marketed as such.
+It is to note that neither of these chemicals is a dietary supplement and should not be marketed as such.
 SARMs are not for human consumption at this time and are considered research chemicals only.

-SARMS should not be marketed as dietary supplement product labels.
-These chemicals are banned by the National Collegiate Athletic Association and are anti-doping agency WADA, the world anti-doping agency.
+SARMS should not be marketed as dietary supplement products.
+The National Collegiate Athletic Association bans these chemicals, and is the anti-doping agency, WADA, the World Anti-Doping Agency.

-They are also a part of operation supplement safety.
-These chemicals are only approved for research purposes only.
+They are also a part of the operation to supplement safety.
+These chemicals are only approved for research purposes.

 While the benefits of steroids are widely known, research indicates SARMs offer similar benefits without associated virilizing, feminizing, and other off-target effects.
 Here are some of the effects of SARMs that are under investigation by researchers: